This applies to admission to PPU, master and further education via local admission.

 Upper Secondary School

-How to document the upper seconday education?
+How to document the upper secondary education and craft certificate?

 If you don’t have your diploma of your upper secondary school in the National Diploma Database (Nasjonal vitnemålsdatabase) you must then upload your original diploma in your application.

 You must upload your diploma of your higher upper secondary school in your application.
 You don’t need to translate this document.
 Find information about upper secondary education for applicants with a foreign education in samordna opptak website.
+Name the document "VGS".

 How to document language proficiency?